Where There Be Dragons

 Why choose Where There Be Dragons?

-Dragons has offered immersive and responsible Gap Year and Summer Abroad programs in Asia, Latin America, Africa, and the USA for over 30 years.
+Dragons has offered immersive and responsible Gap Year and Summer Abroad programs in Asia, Latin America, and Africa for over 30 years.
 Engaging as travelers, not tourists, programs give students the rare opportunity to genuinely experience the places they travel and meaningfully connect across cultures.
 Each small-group program is custom-crafted by expert instructors and combines 9-hands on program components such as homestay, trekking, and language learning.
 With Dragons, students gain new perspectives, knowledge, and skills needed to be more active and resilient participants in the world.

 Scholarships